dev7060/Polynomial-Arithmetic/README.md

-# Polynomial-Addition
+# Polynomial-Arithmetic
-Polynomial addition using linked list.
+Using linked list.